saemeon/ipynb_output_strip_pre_commit/README.md

-# Jupyter notebook output strip pre-commit hook

-Project implementing pre-commit hook to ensure that only jupyter notebooks withh stripped output cells are commited.
+# Pre-commit hook to enforce empty notebook outputs and metadata.